 Here are three things I’m learning about helping my kids pursue their dreams:

 - Let them see your passion for their dream.
 Yeah, guys, we get pumped up for Pop Warner and AAU.
 We don’t get so pumped for dance recitals and gymnastics meets.
 If you leave all of this to mom, your kids will be crushed.
-Join your kids on their pursuit of their dreams.
-Do things with them, cheer them on, encourage them, praise them, and correct gently when needed.
+Join your kids in the pursuit of their dreams.
+Whether it is a tennis club they want to join, kids tumbling classes or music class, do things with them.
+If they’re into sports, help them train.
+Get them that baseball swing trainer they’ve been going on about, for example.
+It is also important to cheer them on, encourage them, praise them, and correct gently when needed.
 Let them see that you’re excited about their excitement.

 As our kids grow, their dreams will likely change.
 My eldest wanted to be a forensic scientist for years… until she saw how much actual science was involved.
 Now, she wants to pursue a career in computers (which still involves science).
 I’m sure the same will be true for my youngest girls.
 As long as their dreams don’t involve a stripper pole or illegal narcotics (or anything else that involves the breaking of the law), I’ll be there to help them pursue their dreams.